TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixInverse.md

    A - B = A + (-1)B,
 $$

-but we did not mention division of matrices. <BR>
+but we did not mention division of matrices.

 For two numbers $a$ and $b$, with $a \neq 0$, the equation

 $$